35 effective ways to motivate your employees

-Leave the office at 3 pm to picnic at the lake, play volleyball and paddle a little with your group
+Leave the office at 3 p.m. to have a picnic by the lake, play volleyball and paddle a little with your group

 make in your community?

 Your employees want to know that they made the right choice by engaging in your business.
-Explain them why their work makes a difference for others.
+Explain to them why their work makes a difference for others:

-- Do you offer an extraordinary product or an excellent customer service?
+- Do you offer an extraordinary product or excellent customer service?

 - Do you have an important social mission?

-- Do you create personal links with your customers?
+- Do you create personal bonds with your customers?

 Make sure that each of your solidarity initiatives is valued.
-Demonstrate concretely your actions in favor of the environment, the results of your donations or volunteer days.
-Do not stop saying you donated $ 50,000; explain how this money is used and what its impacts are.
+Demonstrate your actions in favor of the environment and the results of your donations or volunteer days concretely.
+Do not stop saying you donated $50,000 while explaining how this money is used and its impacts.

 In short, find out what your business brings to the community and communicate it frequently.

-The statistics show that employees are more productive when they take frequent breaks and focus on the task at hand.
-DeskTime, a productivity application, has analyzed the data of top performers and found that they work intensively for 52 minutes and then take a 17-minute break to completely change their minds.
+Statistics show that employees are more productive when they take frequent breaks to focus on their tasks.
+DeskTime, a productivity application, has analyzed top performers’ data and found out that they work intensively for 52 minutes and then take a 17-minute break to change their minds completely.

-Many innovative companies give between 10% and 20% of working time to personal projects to solicit new ideas.
-Cultivating intrapreneurship helps motivate employees and retain the best talent in the business.
+Many innovative companies give between 10% and 20% of employees’ work time to personal projects to solicit new ideas.
+Cultivating intrapreneurship helps motivate employees and retains the best talent within the company.

 The 20% granted to personal projects allowed to create the most popular products at Google including Gmail, Adsense and Google News.